AkBKukU/MinecraftServerSuite/README.md

  - Automatic Updates:
 	 - With `mcmanager autoUpdate` in roots [cron][cronGuide] it will check for new versions of the server and automatically update to them!
 Works with Vanilla, Craftbukkit Dev, Craftbukkit Beta, and Craftbukkit Recomended versions so you can use whatever you like!
  - Full Service Integration:
-	 - Control your Minecraft server just like any other linux service
+	 - Control your Minecraft server just like any other linux [service][serviceGuide]

 ##Setup##
 This requires that you have `screen`.
 If you do not, install it with `sudo apt-get install screen`.